Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: Proof Outline

 The outline of the rest of the paper is as follows.
 In Section~\ref{sec:tree-recursions} we derive certain properties for the infinite tree which are used throughout the remainder of the paper.
 We then look at the first and second moments in Section \ref{sec:moments}.
-In Section \ref{sec:maxima} we look at the optimization problems for the first and second moments and prove Lemmas~\ref{lem:firstmomentmax} and ~\ref{lem:secondmax2spin}.
-In Section \ref{sec:NP-outline} we outline the proof of our inapproximability results based on Sly's reduction for the hard-core model.
+In Section \ref{sec:maxima}, we look at the optimization problems for the first and second moments and prove Lemmas~\ref{lem:firstmomentmax} and \ref{lem:secondmax2spin}.
+In Section \ref{sec:NP-outline}, we give the proof of our inapproximability results (Theorems~\ref{thm:hardcore}, \ref{thm:Ising} and \ref{thm:2spin}) based on Sly's reduction for the hard-core model.

-In Section \ref{sec:calculating-moments} we analyze the ratio of the second moment to the first moment squared for random $\Delta$-regular graphs and for the modified graph used in Sly's reduction.
-We then apply the small graph conditioning method in Section \ref{sec:smallgraph} to get asymptotically almost sure results.
+In Section \ref{sec:calculating-moments} we analyze the ratio of the second moment to the first moment squared for random $\Delta$-regular graphs (Lemma~\ref{lem:ratiofirstsecond}) and for the modified graph used in Sly's reduction.
+In Section \ref{sec:smallgraph}, we apply the small subgraph conditioning method to get a.a.s.\ results (over the choice of the random graph), where we also prove Lemma~\ref{lem:smallgraph}.
 Finally, in Section~\ref{sec:remainingproofs} we give the proofs of some remaining lemmas, including Lemmas~\ref{lem:secondmaxising} and \ref{lem:secondmaxhardcore}.